odow/StochOptFormat/README.md

   - `state_variables::Object`

     An object describing the state variables in the problem.
 Each key is the unique name of a state variable.
-The value is an object with one required
-    key:

-    - `initial_value::Number`

-      The value of the state variable at the root node.
+The initial value of the state variable at the root node.

   - `successors::Object`